On Plaza Grande's southwest side stands Quito’s cathedral. Although not the most ornate of the old town’s churches, it has some...

 Run out of the Quito Tourism office just off Plaza Grande, this operation offer a vareity of guided walks in Old Town, including a...

-On the northeast side of the plaza, the Palacio Arzobispal (Archbishop's Palace; Chile) is now a colonnaded row of small shops and restaurants.
-It's located between García Moreno and Venezuela.
+On the northeast side of the plaza, this former archbishop’s palace is now a colonnaded row of small shops and restaurants, located...

 In business for 27 years, this postage-stamp-sized place is ideal for people-watching on always busy Plaza Grande.
 Grab an espresso,...

 While wandering around colonial Quito, you'll probably pass through the Plaza Grande (formally known as Plaza de la Independencia) several times.
 On the southwest side stands Quito’s cathedral .
 Although not the most ornate of the Old Town’s churches, it has some fascinating religious works from artists of the Quito School.
 You’ll also see the ornate tomb of Mariscal Sucre, the leading figure of Quito’s independence.
 And behind the main altar is a plaque marking where President Gabriel García Moreno died on August 6, 1875; after being slashed with a machete outside the Palacio del Gobierno, he was carried, dying, to the cathedral.

 In the cathedral, don’t miss the painting of the Last Supper, with Christ and disciples feasting on cuy asado (roast guinea pig), chicha (a fermented corn drink) and humitas (similar to tamales).
 The Nativity painting includes a llama and a horse peering over the newborn Jesus.
 Admission includes a free guided tour in Spanish.